Alternative Guide

 FAQ

-Is Square Appointments good enough for an esthetician?
+Is Square Appointments really not enough for an esthetician?

 Do I get a real website with SpaSphere?

 Yes.
-SpaSphere includes a branded website on your own domain with SEO tools, service pages, and online booking — not just a basic scheduling link.
+A branded website on your own domain with SEO tools, service pages, and full online booking - not just a basic scheduling link on a payments platform.

 Yes.
-SpaSphere handles payments through Stripe, including deposits, packages, memberships, and checkout.
-It is not a POS terminal, but it covers everything solo estheticians need.
+SpaSphere handles payments through Stripe, including deposits, packages, treatment plans, and checkout.
+It's not a POS terminal, but it covers everything a solo esthetician needs.

 How hard is it to switch from Square?

-SpaSphere offers migration support to bring over your client records, services, and appointment history.
+SpaSphere offers migration support for clients, services, and appointment history.
 Most solo estheticians are up and running in a few days.

 What if I just need basic scheduling?

-If all you need is a calendar and payment link, Square may be enough.
-But most estheticians need more over time — notes, programs, follow-up, and a proper online presence.
-SpaSphere gives you all of that from day one.
+If all you truly need is a calendar and a payment link, Square is fine.
+But most estheticians need more over time - documentation, treatment plans, rebooking automation, a real website.
+SpaSphere gives you all of that from day one, on one flat fee.